River Neckinger: Middle Ages

-In the 16th century, herbalist and botanist John Gerard wrote of the wild willow herb that 'It is found nigh the place of execution at St. Thomas a Watering; and by a style on a Thames bank near to the Devil's Neckerchief on the way to Redriffe.'

 During the Middle Ages, the local religious house, Bermondsey Abbey, made use of the water of the Neckinger to power a Tide mill.
 The mill's early name was Redriff, also an early name for the present neighbouring district of Rotherhithe, On 31 June 1536, the Abbey leased the mill to John Curlew, but the Dissolution of the Monasteries saw it privately acquired.
 At this time the Neckinger was navigable from the Thames up to the Abbey grounds.

-Local doctor, William Rendle, writing in Old Southwark And Its People, in 1878, describes a bridge on the Old Kent Road, dated to the time of Bermondsey Abbey, which was still visible as part of the sewer system in the 19th century.
-It was 'of a pointed arch of stone with six ribs, similar to the oldest part of the London Bridge and to those of Bow and Eltham.
-There are, however, no mouldings to the bridge; it was merely chamfered at the edges.
-Its date may be about the middle of the fifteenth century...
-The dimensions of the bridge are: width, 20 feet; span of arch, 9 feet.'
+In the 16th century, herbalist and botanist John Gerard wrote of the wild willow herb that 'It is found ... on a Thames bank near to the Devil's Neckerchief on the way to Redriffe.'